ChrisSaladin/ChrisSaladin.github.io/README.md

-This basic template handles some of the most annoying things to figure out when building a web-page.
+This basic template provides a stylish start to building a website.
-Feel free to clone this repository and use it as a template for your own website.
+Feel free to clone this repository and use it as a template for your own project.
 ========================================================================

 Here are a list of features that have been taken care of by the template.